opdev1004/login-unity/README.md

 # login-unity
-Login, Register in unity.
-Python Flask server and MariaDB
+Login/Logout/Register in unity.
+Python Flask server and MariaDB SHA3 and salt for hashing the password.